Teriks/pake/docs/source/multitasking.rst

 Reading process output incrementally from a temporary file after a process completes will occur much faster than it takes for the actual process to finish.
-This means other tasks can do work while the process is running, and pake only has to lock to relay the output from the fully completed process.
+This means that other processes which may have output can do work and write concurrently, and pake only needs to lock the task IO queue when it has to relay the output from a completed process (which is faster than locking while the process is writing).

 When pake relays sub-pakefile/process output and **collect_output** is **True**, the output will be read/written in chunks to prevent possible memory issues with